 - On successful completion of this programme you will be an accredited practitioner with the British Association of Behavioural and Cognitive Psychotherapy (BABCP).

 Students must be working in a clinical area where Cognitive Behavioural Therapeutic approaches are employed.
 Students must be supervised by a BABCP accredited Cognitive Behavioural Therapist.
-In addition the student must have access to suitable clients and have appropriate indemnity insurance.
+In addition the student must have access to a minimum of 8 suitable clients and have appropriate indemnity insurance.
 This must be arranged by the student prior to the commencement of the programme.

 People teaching you

 School of Nursing & Midwifery

 This is a BABCP level 2 accredited course and most Health Service Cognitive Behavioural Psychotherapy posts will stipulate that a requirement is accreditation or ‘working towards accreditation with the BABCP’.
 Graduates from this course will be eligible to be accredited at level two.